• Home

 Back in the 1700s and 1800s, sugar was expensive.
 Only the wealthy could afford to buy it.
 Wikipedia says this changed in 1876 when the United States signed the Reciprocity Treaty of 1875 with Hawaii.
 Through this treaty, the United States market gained free access to goods grown in Hawaii.
 Guess which crop is prevalent in Hawaii?
 Sugar beets!

-Health Risks of Sugar
+Health Risks of Eating Too Much Sugar

 Both sugar beets and sugarcane have been genetically modified to resist glyphosate.
 The crops are sprayed with glyphosate several times during the growing process.
 This is a problem because glyphosate is a known carcinogen.